To err is human… and so on, endless platitudes.

 Here are some of the ones I hear so often:

 To justify pacifist policies.
 Try telling a Christian or Muslim that we are all one, that their religious beliefs deep down are same as Hindu beliefs.
-Not only will they not accept it, but deeper you go into their religion, you’ll see just how far different it is from Hinduism.
+Not only will they not accept it, but deeper you go into their religion, you’ll see just how far different it is from Hinduism, and just how foolish the statement “all religions are the same” is.

 - Pride/Identity is a Dangerous Thing